What is a Precision Instrument and Equipment Repairer?

-In the United States, there were 12,600 jobs for Precision Instrument and Equipment Repairer in 2016.
+There were about 12,600 jobs for Precision Instrument and Equipment Repairer in 2016 (in the United States).
 New jobs are being produced at a rate of 1.6% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Precision Instrument and Equipment Repairer by 2026.
-The BLS estimates 1,100 yearly job openings in this field.
+There will be an estimated 1,100 positions for Precision Instrument & Equipment Repairer per year.

 The states with the most job growth for Precision Instrument & Equipment Repairer are Arkansas, Texas, and Arizona.
 Watch out if you plan on working in Maine, Wyoming, or Rhode Island.
 These states have the worst job growth for this type of profession.